-To begin this blog in a nerdy manner, I quote the witch out of the computer game Path of Exile: "Everything dies! “.
-This very blunt shout out, which regarded neutrally, can be signed off by anyone, raises a question, which opens the door to (out of my view) a very magical and pulling topic: "Does really everything die, or can we actually become immortal?“
+To start the blog a bit nerdier, a quote from the witch from the computer game Path of Exile: "Everything dies!
+This very striking exclamation, which one would certainly sign at the moment if one were neutral, however, raises a question that opens the door to what I consider to be a very magically attractive topic: "Does everything really die, or can we really become immortal?

-Since we always talk about colonizing space and living on spaceships, sharing the dreams of visionaries like Elon Musk, have you ever thought about how these concepts could look like?
-Imagine colonizing space in a first step using a space ship and compare your ideas with the enormous amounts of space movies you watched in the past.
-See, they all have artificial gravity in place.
-Walking around, operating like on Earth, and just being on board of a huge spacecraft.
+Since we always talk about colonizing space and living in spaceships, sharing the dreams of visionaries like Elon Musk, have you ever thought about what these concepts might look like?
+Imagine that in order to colonize space, you can use a spaceship as a first step.
+Compare that with the countless space movies you probably watched in the past.
+As you can see, they all have artificial gravity at the start and run around, working like on Earth, while you are just on board a huge spaceship.

-We are not in the centre, neither are we alone.
-Other Earths exist.
-What I am talking about are exoplanets, which resemble Earth and orbit another sun in just the right distance for water to be liquid, as well as being capable of hosting human life.
-Even if we have not found advanced alien civilizations yet, planets capable of hosting them exist.
+We are not in the center, nor are we alone.
+Other earths exist.
+What I am talking about are exoplanets that are similar to Earth and are in orbit around another sun, just the right distance for liquid water and the ability to support human life.
+Even if we haven't found any advanced alien civilizations, planets that are capable of harboring them, we have.

-Imagine humankind could manage to postpone wars, racism, political gibberish, hate and save the planets environment whilst working together in peace and unity as one species.
-If so, humanity would be able to become a Type I and harvest every ounce of energy available on Earth.
-A Dyson Sphere is a theorem proposed by the utmost famous physicist Freeman Dyson in 1960.
+Imagine that humanity could manage to put wars, racism, political drivel and hatred on ice and save the planet's environment while working together in peace and unity as one species.
+If that were so, humanity would be able to become a Type I and use the last drop of energy that the Earth has available.
+A Dyson Sphere is a theorem presented by the very famous physicist Freeman Dyson in 1960.
 It is a superstructure.
-We built it near a sun and it is capable of capturing all the energy the sun emits and of transferring it back to Earth.
+We build it close to a sun and it is able to capture all the energy that the sun radiates and send it back to earth.

-In this post, I do not aim for the transhumanism movement (which will surely be a topic for later posts), hence I would like to show you the work of Nikolai Kardashev, a Soviet astronomer who proposed a method for measuring the overall progress of a civilization (in this case of humanity).
-Nicolai Kardashev thought and created the so-called Kardashev Scales, which are hypothetical and measure the energy consumption of a whole civilization from a cosmic viewpoint.
+In this paper I am not aiming at the transhumanist movement (which will certainly be a topic in later papers), but I want to introduce you to the work of Nikolai Kardashev, a Soviet astronomer who proposed a method for measuring the total progress of a civilization (in this case, humanity).
+Nikolai Kardashev came up with the so-called Kardashev Scale, which is a hypothetical measure based on the energy needs of an entire civilization from a cosmic perspective.

-All of us know QR-Codes, these tiny funny looking boxes, which when scanned lead us to a website, or some information.
-I will not delve into the functionality of them too much.
-You can find black and white boxes in a QR-Code, which are interpreted by your QR-Code Reader App into Bits (Light = 0, Dark = 1), which result in an address of a website or something similar.
-What has it to do with our murder victim?
+All of us know QR codes, those little funny looking boxes which, when scanned, lead us to a website or other information.
+I will not dive too deeply into their exact functionality.
+You will find black and white boxes in a QR Code, which are read as bits (white = 0, black = 1) by your QR Code reading app and show an address of a website or other information.
+What does this have to do with our murder victim?